AlibabaCloudDocs/alikafka/intl.en-US/User guide/Query messages.md

 ---
-keyword: [Kafka, query messages]
+keyword: [kafka, query messages]
 ---

 # Query messages

-If an exception occurs in message consumption, you can troubleshoot the exception by querying the messages.
-The Message Queue for Apache Kafka console allows you to query messages by offset and by time.
+If an error occurs in message consumption, you can troubleshoot the error by querying the messages.
+In the Message Queue for Apache Kafka console, you can query messages by offset and by time.

 ## Background information

-You can use the following methods to query messages:
+You can use one of the following methods to query messages:

--   Each message is sent to a topic.
-If you can query logs to obtain the ID of the partition in the topic and the message offset, we recommend that you query messages by offset.
+-   If you can query logs to obtain the ID of the partition for the topic to which a message is sent and the message offset, we recommend that you query the message by offset.
 For more information, see [Query messages by offset](#section_x5a_pxt_51v).
--   If you do not know the message offset but know when the message is sent, we recommend that you query messages by time.
+-   If you do not know the message offset but know when the message is sent, we recommend that you query the message by time.
 For more information, see [Query messages by time](#section_qkk_rm7_sae).

-## Usage notes
+## Considerations

--   The Message Queue for Apache Kafka console displays a maximum of 1 KB of content for each queried message.
-The excess content of the message is omitted.
-If you need to view the complete message, download the message.
+-   A maximum of 1 KB content is displayed in the console for each message.
+Content that exceeds 1 KB is automatically truncated.
+If you need to view the complete content of a message, download the message.

-    You can download messages only from Message Queue for Apache Kafka instances of Professional Edition.
+    Only Message Queue for Apache Kafka instances of the Professional Edition allow you to download messages.
 You can download up to 10 MB of messages at a time.

--   If you use an instance of Standard Edition, you can query a maximum of 10 messages of up to 256 KB in total size at a time.
+-   If you use a Message Queue for Apache instance of the Standard Edition, you can query a maximum of 10 messages of up to 256 KB in total size at a time.
-    -   If the total size of the 10 queried messages exceeds 256 KB, only the first 256 KB of message content can be retrieved.
+    -   If the total size of the 10 queried messages exceeds 256 KB, only the first 256 KB of message content is displayed in the console.
-    -   If the total size of the 10 queried messages is less than 256 KB, the message content is completely retrieved.
-However, you cannot view more messages by using this query.
-In this case, check the actual consumption data of the consumer.
+    -   If the total size of the 10 queried messages is less than 256 KB, the message content is completely displayed.
+However, you can view only up to 10 messages.
+Check the actual consumption data of the consumer.
--   If you use an instance of Professional Edition, you can query a maximum of 30 messages of up to 10 MB in total size at a time.
+-   If you use a Message Queue for Apache Kafka instance of the Professional Edition, you can query a maximum of 30 messages of up to 10 MB in total size at a time.

-    -   If the total size of the 30 queried messages exceeds 10 MB, only the first 10 MB of message content can be retrieved.
+    -   If the total size of the 30 queried messages exceeds 10 MB, only the first 10 MB of message content is displayed in the console.
-    -   If the total size of the 30 queried messages is less than 10 MB, the message content is completely retrieved.
-However, you cannot view more messages by using this query.
-In this case, check the actual consumption data of the consumer.
+    -   If the total size of the 30 queried messages is less than 10 MB, the message content is completely displayed.
+However, you can view only up to 30 messages.
+Check the actual consumption data of the consumer.
     For more information about instance editions, see [.](/intl.en-US/Pricing/Billing.md)

 -   The query results are also related to the following message deletion policies of Message Queue for Apache Kafka:

-    -   If the disk usage is lower than 85%, expired messages are deleted at 04:00 every day.
+    -   If the disk usage is lower than 85%, messages whose retention period expires are deleted at 04:00 every day.
-    -   If the disk usage reaches 85%, expired messages are immediately deleted.
+    -   If the disk usage reaches 85%, messages whose retention period expires are immediately deleted.
-    -   If the disk usage reaches 90%, all stored messages are deleted in the sequence that they were stored in the clients, including the messages that have expired and those that have not.
+    -   If the disk usage reaches 90%, messages are deleted from the earliest one stored in the Message Queue for Apache Kafka broker, no matter whether their retention period expires.
     **Note:** At least one storage file is retained by Message Queue for Apache Kafka when the messages are deleted.
-Therefore, when you query messages, the query results may contain messages that have exceeded the retention period.
+Therefore, when you query messages, the query results may contain messages whose retention period expires.

 ## Query messages by offset